imCodePartnerAB/imcms/docs/getting-started/user.rst

 Installing Java
 ---------------

-To use ImCMS you have to have java8 installed on your machine.
+To use ImCMS you must have Java 14 installed on your machine.
-You can use either `OracleJDK <https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html>`_ or `OpenJDK <http://openjdk.java.net/install/>`_.
+You can use either `OracleJDK <https://www.oracle.com/cis/java/technologies/javase/jdk14-archive-downloads.html>`_ or `OpenJDK <http://openjdk.java.net/install/>`_.